The Call for Socially Aware Language Technologies: Historical View of Socially Aware Language Technologies

-The strong performance of LLMs on a variety of language understanding tasks could initially suggest that these models also have social awareness.
-However, many of these tasks focus on language-only problems that do not require social awareness (i.e., that could be solved without recurrence to non-textual knowledge).
-Further, those tasks that purported to show social, psychological, or emotional aspects of models often operate under a flawed premise.
-For example, \citet{sap-etal-2022-neural} showed that while we can administer ToM tests to LLMs, that premise is flawed.
-A human subject's ToM can be determined using a variety of question-based psychological tests because they answer as a result of their complex inner workings.
-LLMs, by contrast, respond by generating a list of likely words.
-Similarly, \citet{shu2024you} show that while LLMs can generate answers to psychometric questionnaires like personality tests, their answers are inconsistent and have little awareness of the premise.
-Thus, while the responses of humans and models are similar, they arise from very different causes.
-The development of these capabilities in the absence of explicitly programming will likely require new advancements that integrate social awareness in a responsible way---and corresponding new forms of evaluation that rigorously measure social awareness.
+LLMs' strong performance on various language understanding tasks may create the superficial impression that these models are now socially aware.
+However, many of the tasks they excel at are language-only problems that do not necessitate social awareness.
+Furthermore, tasks designed to demonstrate social, psychological, or emotional aspects of models frequently operate on a flawed premise.
+For example, \citet{sap-etal-2022-neural} demonstrated that while we can administer ToM tests to LLMs, the question itself is ill-posed.
+A human subject's ToM can be gauged via question-based psychological tests because their responses are influenced by their complex inner workings.
+In contrast, LLMs respond by generating a list of likely words.
+No ToM required.
+Similarly, \citet{shu2024you} demonstrates that while LLMs can generate answers to psychometric questionnaires like personality tests, their answers are inconsistent and lack awareness of the premise.
+Even when human and model responses are similar, they stem from very different causes.
+In the absence of explicit modeling, it is unclear whether LLMs would develop social capabilities by themselves.

-As we have reached the era in NLP dominated by LLMs, the next logical step is to tackle ``harder'' problems.
-Applying Moravec's paradox, the next harder area for NLP would involve either motion (less applicable) or emotional intelligence and social awareness.
-This step coincides with a growing societal need.
-Yet, making progress in this area requires us to begin answering hard questions: Is social awareness gained gradually and/or systematically?
-Can we teach our machines how humans learn social awareness?
-In spite of the difficulty of replicating human social awareness in machines, we call for developing NLP systems that can learn and recognize social awareness over time, and to respond to these cues in a more human-like manner.
+As we enter the era of LLM-dominated NLP, the next logical step is to tackle ``harder'' problems.
+Applying Moravec's paradox, the next more difficult area for NLP would be either motion (less applicable and addressed by robotics, but possible in the context of multimodality) or social awareness.
+This step aligns with a growing societal need.
+However, making progress in this area means answering difficult questions: Is it possible to gain social awareness gradually and/or systematically?
+Can we teach our models how humans develop social awareness?
+Despite the difficulty of replicating human social awareness in machines, we advocate for the development of NLP systems capable of learning and recognizing social awareness over time, as well as responding to these cues in a more human-like manner.